laravel/docs/valet.md

 <a name="sharing-sites"></a>
 ## Sharing Sites

-At various stages in a project it's common to need to access your dev site from mobile devices, or to share it with other team members and clients.
-Valet includes a command to share your local sites with the world.
-No additional software installation is required.
+Valet even includes a command to share your local sites with the world, providing an easy way to test your site on mobile devices or share it with team members and clients.
+No additional software installation is required once Valet is installed.

-### Sharing sites via ngrok
+### Sharing Sites Via Ngrok

-Valet uses the free capabilities of ngrok to open a tunnel to your site so it can be accessed from an external URL.
-If you need additional features beyond the free capabilities of ngrok, you may optionally subscribe to those via via their website.

 To share a site, navigate to the site's directory in your terminal and run the `valet share` command.
 A publicly accessible URL will be inserted into your clipboard and is ready to paste directly into your browser or share with your team.
-That's it.

 To stop sharing your site, hit `Control + C` to cancel the process.

-For advanced ngrok use, you may optionally pass additional parameters to the share command, such as `valet share --region=eu`.
+> {tip} You may pass additional parameters to the share command, such as `valet share --region=eu`.
+For more information, consult the [ngrok documentation](https://ngrok.com/docs).

-### Sharing sites only on the local network
+### Sharing Sites On Your Local Network

-Valet restricts incoming traffic to just the internal 127.0.0.1 interface by default.
-This way your dev machine isn't exposed to needless security risks.
+Valet restricts incoming traffic to the internal `127.0.0.1` interface by default.
+This way your development machine isn't exposed to security risks from the Internet.

-If you wish to allow other devices on your local network to access the Valet sites on your machine via your computer's IP address (eg: `192.168.1.10/app-name.test`), you'll need to manually edit the appropriate nginx config file for that site to remove the restriction on the `listen` directive:
+If you wish to allow other devices on your local network to access the Valet sites on your machine via your machine's IP address (eg: `192.168.1.10/app-name.test`), you will need to manually edit the appropriate Nginx configuration file for that site to remove the restriction on the `listen` directive by removing the the `127.0.0.1:` prefix on the directive for ports 80 and 443.

-If you're serving the project site over `https` (ie: you have run `valet secure` for it) then the file to edit is `~/.config/valet/Nginx/app-name.test`.

-If you have not run valet secure on the project, then you can open up Valet for all non-https sites by editing `/usr/local/etc/nginx/valet/valet.conf`.
+If you have not run `valet secure` on the project, you can open up network access for all non-HTTPS sites by editing the `/usr/local/etc/nginx/valet/valet.conf` file.
+However, if you're serving the project site over HTTPS (you have run `valet secure` for the site) then you should edit the `~/.config/valet/Nginx/app-name.test` file.

-The edit to make in either case is simply to remove the `127.0.0.1:` prefix on the `listen` directives for ports 80 and 443.

-Once you've made your edits, run `valet restart` to apply the configuration change.
+Once you have updated your Nginx configuration, run the `valet restart` command to apply the configuration changes.

 <a name="site-specific-environment-variables"></a>
 ## Site Specific Environment Variables